gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Deploy_Extension.md

 ![](/DevConsole/Resources/Images/DevConsole-Extension_Submission_Process.png)

-You can request a review by clicking the **{{ book.DevConsole.cek_request_submit }}** menu on the registered extensions list.
+You can request a review by pressing the **{{ book.DevConsole.cek_request_submit }}** menu on the registered extensions list.

 ![](/DevConsole/Resources/Images/DevConsole-Submit_Extension_1.png)

-Or, click the **{{ book.DevConsole.cek_request_submit }}** button at the bottom of the screen for entering [privacy and compliance information](#InputComplianceInfo).
+Or, press the **{{ book.DevConsole.cek_request_submit }}** button at the bottom of the screen for entering [privacy and compliance information](#InputComplianceInfo).

 ![](/DevConsole/Resources/Images/DevConsole-Submit_Extension_2.png)

-If you click the **{{ book.DevConsole.cek_request_submit }}** button, you can leave information on the review request for the administrator.
+If you press the **{{ book.DevConsole.cek_request_submit }}** button, you can leave information on the review request for the administrator.
 If it is your first review request for the extension, you can mention that and describe the extension.
 If it is your second review request for the extension due to feature or interaction model updates, enter the improved details.
 Or, if it is your second review request due to a failed submission, enter whether the issues have been corrected.

 ![](/DevConsole/Resources/Images/DevConsole-Submission_Request_Message.png)